hky7/simple-restaurant-list/README.md

 Clicking the Type sort button multiple times when filtered down to one type will resort it alphabetically

 Would have liked to have added:
-Added image caching.
+Image caching
-Additional styling so it doesn't look like generic bootstrap.
+Additional styling so the layout design isn't generic bootstrap
-Better indicator on what filter type you've selected.
+Better indicator on what filter type you've selected
-Choose your theme option.
+Choose your theme option
-A filter panel instead of a filter bar.
+A filter panel instead of a filter bar
-Tabs for switching between views instead of buttons.
+Tabs for switching between views instead of buttons
-More mobile friendly design.
+More mobile friendly design